Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/cloak-of-the-bat.md

 aliases: ["Cloak of the Bat"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-159. Available in the SRD.
+BookSource: "Dungeon Master's Guide p.
+159. Available in the SRD."
 ---
 # Cloak of the Bat
 *Wondrous Item, major, rare (requires attunement)*